rohitmanral/R-Tree-using-Python3/README.md

 Correctness  of this project is based on:
 • [Queries]
-•	–  Correctness: 50 marks.
+•	–  Correctness:
-o	∗  [Sequential-Scan Based Method]: If it correctly answers m (out of 100) queries by reading the entire dataset sequentially. o	∗  [R-Tree Based Method (40 marks)]: If it correctly answers m (out of 100) queries by searching the R-Tree.
+o	∗  [Sequential-Scan Based Method]: If it correctly answers m (out of 100) queries by reading the entire dataset sequentially. o	∗  [R-Tree Based Method]: If it correctly answers m (out of 100) queries by searching the R-Tree.
 •	–  Efficiency: Is the average query time is at least 5 times or 2 times faster than sequential scan.
 • [The Report]
 o	–  Function Description: A clear description of all the functions in my source code.